 (b) a Bachelor Honours degree (AQF Level 8) Class IIB from a recognised higher education institution; or

-(c) a record of qualifications and/or professional research experience deemed to be equivalent to the standard of (a) or (b).
+(c) a record of qualifications and/or professional research experience deemed to be equivalent to the standard of (a) or (b) as may be approved by the Research Degrees Committee or the Chairperson acting on behalf of the Committee.

-The prior study must be in an area of study relevant to the discipline area of the Master degree.
-If the prior study has not included an appropriate preparation in research methodology, the candidate will be required to undertake an appropriate research methodology course, as specified by the relevant Associate Dean (Research) or nominee, as part of their candidature.
+3.2.1 The prior study must be in an area of study relevant to the discipline area of the Master degree.
+If the prior study has not included an appropriate preparation in research methodology, the candidate will be required to undertake an appropriate research methodology course, as specified by the relevant Head of School, as part of their candidature.

 3.3 English language proficiency requirements